Second Degree Criminal Sexual Conduct

 (ii) The actor is related by blood or affinity to the fourth degree to the accuser.
 (See explanation under CSC 1, only no penetration)

-(v) The actor is an employee or a contractual service provider of the public school, nonpublic school, school district, or intermediate school district in which that other person is enrolled, or is a volunteer who is not a student in any public school or nonpublic school, or is an employee of this state or of a local unit of government of this state or of the United States assigned to provide any service to that public school, nonpublic school, school district, or intermediate school district, and the actor uses his or her employee, contractual, or volunteer status to gain access to, or to establish a relationship with that other person.
+(v) The actor is an employee or a contractual service provider of the public school, nonpublic school, school district, or intermediate school district in which that other person is enrolled, or is a volunteer who is not a student in any public school or nonpublic school or is an employee of this state or a local unit of government of this state or the United States assigned to provide any service to that public school, nonpublic school, school district, or intermediate school district, and the actor uses his or her employee, contractual, or volunteer status to gain access to, or to establish a relationship with that other person.

 (vi) The actor is an employee, contractual service provider, or volunteer of a child care organization, or a person licensed to operate a foster family